ndlovini/software-design/README.md

 Run "node index.js" from energy-viz/

 NOTE: ensure that the directories in populateDB.js, populateBISDB.js and index.js are correct for your local machine
-NOTE: the csv files for population are found in raw/
+NOTE: the csv file can be found in the supporting material of the submission to avoid making public wits data